 But, it is also important to note an energy rating is more than simply entering data for a program’s results.
 It is understanding how to analyse the outputted data to advise on ultimate thermal comfort and energy savings.

-Below we detail the various energy rating application tools used across Australia for different building types.
+Below we detail the various 6 star energy rating application tools used across Australia for different building types.

 NatHERS (Nationwide House Energy Rating Scheme) is used to assess the energy rating of new buildings and single and multi-dwelling residences across Australia.
 It provides a star rating out of ten for the energy efficiency based on your design and planning.